Pranjal31/NoMatterBot/DEPLOY.md

 + This setup has been done on NCSU enterprise GitHub (github.ncsu.edu)
 + `psharma9` represents the bot account (bot's actions would show up as psharma9's actions)

-## Acceptance tests to evaluate the Use Cases's of the Bot
+## Acceptance tests to evaluate the Use Cases of the Bot

 ### Assignee Recommendations